marcincuber/aws-cfm-utils/README.md

 ### Read from file support <a name="read-from-file"></a>

-The following CLI options supprt `read file from disk`:
+The following CLI options support `read file from disk`:

 ``--tempate-body --stack-policy-body --parameters --tags``